-- Compile a directory of resource persons. - □ Play games, such as Jeopardy, in the target language that incorporate cultural topics. - □ Identify cultural differences such as animal sounds and onomatopoeia. - □ Exchange video and/or audiotapes with a school in the target culture. - □ Create and produce a simple skit or situational role-play that illustrates some aspect of the target culture. - □ Produce crafts and/or artwork that are representative of the target culture(s). - □ Find cognates in culturally authentic materials. - □ Illustrate proverbs, poems and idiomatic expressions, using technology when appropriate. - Examine a culturally authentic object and relate its function. - Prepare a collage based on a cultural theme such as dwellings, staple foods, clothing, etc. - □ Research, plan and participate in a cultural event, such as foreign language festival, cultural celebrations or state conventions. - Complete Venn diagrams, charts or graphs that identify and compare the elements of folktales, fairy tales, or legends of the cultures. - □ Create and illustrate a folktale, fairy tale, or legend based on culturally appropriate themes. - □ Create a chart comparing cultural products, practices and perspectives on current events. - □ Examine school schedules that are typical of the target culture(s). - □ Research airfares and hotel costs for a short trip to a country where the target language is spoken and prepare a simple budget. - Compare advertisements or commercials for a given product.
+- Compile a directory of resource persons. - □ Play games, such as Jeopardy, in the target language that incorporate cultural topics. - □ Identify cultural differences such as animal sounds and onomatopoeia. - □ Exchange video and/or audiotapes with a school in the target culture. - □ Create and produce a simple skit or situational role-play that illustrates some aspect of the target culture. - □ Produce crafts and/or artwork that are representative of the target culture(s). - □ Find cognates in culturally authentic materials. - □ Illustrate proverbs, poems and idiomatic expressions, using technology when appropriate. - Examine a culturally authentic object and relate its function. - □ Prepare a collage based on a cultural theme such as dwellings, staple foods, clothing, etc. - □ Research, plan and participate in a cultural event, such as foreign language festival, cultural celebrations or state conventions. - Complete Venn diagrams, charts or graphs that identify and compare the elements of folktales, fairy tales, or legends of the cultures. - Create and illustrate a folktale, fairy tale, or legend based on culturally appropriate themes. - □ Create a chart comparing cultural products, practices and perspectives on current events.

-Georgia Department of Education Kathy Cox, State Superintendent of Schools French• Unit 2 - Geography August 2007 • Page 13 of 13 Copyright 2007 © All Rights Reserved
+Georgia Department of Education Kathy Cox, State Superintendent of Schools German I • Unit 2 • Geography August 2007 • Page 13 of 14 Copyright 2007 © All Rights Reserved